Walking Tour of Old Goa's Churches

 - 2 Bewertungen

-Discover why Old Goa is known as the Rome of the East on this guided walking tour of the city's historic centre, a place full of Catholic churches and reminders of times gone by.
+Discover the essence of Old Goa, often referred to as the Rome of the East, on this guided walking tour of the city's historic centre, rich in Catholic churches and historical reminders.

 Itinerary

-Once the capital of Portuguese India, Old Goa is home to a number of magnificent churches designated as a UNESCO World Heritage Site.
-Begin your tour at the Basilica of Bom Jesus, the oldest church in the region, consecrated in 1605.
+Old Goa, once the capital of Portuguese India, now showcases a selection of magnificent churches designated as a UNESCO World Heritage Site.
+Your exploration begins at the renowned Basilica of Bom Jesus, the oldest church in the region, consecrated in 1605.

-The next stop is the Church of St. Francis of Assisi, built during the Portuguese Viceroyalty of India, and the nearby Goa Archaeological Museum and Kristu Kala Mandir art gallery.
-The gallery, located in the Church's grounds, features an extensive collection of Christian art within the former Archbishop's Palace.
+The next destination is the Church of St. Francis of Assisi, also constructed during the Portuguese Viceroyalty.
+Nearby, you'll find the Goa Archaeological Museum and the Kristu Kala Mandir art gallery.
+The gallery, situated within the Church grounds, boasts an extensive collection of Christian art, housed in the old Archbishop's Palace, celebrated for its architectural beauty.

-You will then visit the Goa Cathedral, also known as Se Catedral de Santa Catarina, the Seat of the Archbishop of Goa and the largest See in Asia.
-Nearby, see the statue of Jesus next to this striking Portuguese-colonial-style building.
+Your journey continues to the Goa Cathedral, known as Se Catedral de Santa Catarina, which serves as the See or Seat of the Archbishop of Goa and holds the title of the largest See in Asia.
+Don't miss the statue of Jesus located adjacent to this impressive Portuguese-colonial structure.

-Throughout your tour, you will also visit the Gateway to the Palace of Yusuf Adil Shah, the Viceroy Arch, which marks the entrance to Old Goa, and the St. Cajetan Church.
-This last church offers views over the Mandovi River and Divar Island, concluding your panoramic tour of the religious history of Old Goa.
+During the tour, you'll explore several historical sites, including the Gateway to the Palace of Yusuf Adil Shah and the Viceroy Arch, which marks the entrance to Old Goa.
+Your adventure culminates at the St. Cajetan Church, offering incomparable views over the Mandovi River and Divar Island, providing a fitting conclusion to your panoramic tour of the religious heritage of Old Goa and its inhabitants.

 Preise